securitytxt/security-txt/draft-foudil-securitytxt.md

        Field Name: Preferred-Languages
        Description: list of preferred languages for security reports Multiple Appearances: No
        Published in: this document
        Status: current

-       Field Name: Signature
-       Description: signature used to verify the authenticity of the file Multiple Appearances: No
-       Published in: this document
-       Status: current